Eccentric-Anomalies/AMC-Forth-Development/README.md

-# AMC Forth Development
+# AMC Forth

-This project is for developing an in-game Forth engine that will be used as a flight computer in the AMC SkyDart spacecraft.
+This project is for developing an in-game Forth engine that will be used as a flight computer in the AMC SkyDart spacecraft, a craft built by the American Motors Corporation in a fictional 1990.

-AMC stands for American Motors Corporation, the main contractor for the SkyDart spacecraft.